Admissions

 PRE-ADMISSIONS PLANNING

-Recognizing that our students to come us with diverse educational backgrounds, we offer multiple degree-completion track options.
+Recognizing that our students come to us with diverse educational backgrounds, we offer multiple degree-completion track options.
 We want to help you complete your degree in a timeframe that works best for you.
-Your academic plan will be determined in consultation with our advisers and is based on a number of factors, including previously-completed coursework, and our degree requirements.
+Your academic plan will be determined in consultation with our advisors and is based on a number of factors, including previously-completed coursework, and our degree requirements.

 For information on prerequisite requirements please visit the University's Course Catalog.